Are Benefits Taxable?

 The Answer Is: It Depends

-Whether your disability benefit payments are taxable depends on what type of policy or plan you have and how your premiums are paid.
+Whether your disability benefit payments are taxable depends on what type of disability insurance policy or plan you have and how your premiums are paid.
 This post is not intended as tax advice—we’ve outlined some basic information below only.
 You should always speak with a tax professional regarding your particular situation.

 Group Policies: Group policies are those offered through associations such as the ADA or AMA.
-These types of policies offer special terms, conditions, and rates to members and function much like individual policies, with similar tax consequences.
-Generally speaking, if you pay the premiums (with after-tax dollars) then the benefits you receive are tax free.
+These types of disability insurance policies offer special terms, conditions, and rates to members and function much like individual policies, with similar tax consequences.
+Generally speaking, if you pay the premiums (with after-tax dollars) then the disability benefits you receive are tax free.

-- If your employer pays the premium and does not include the cost of the premiums in your gross income, then benefits you receive will generally be fully taxable.
+- If your employer pays the premium and does not include the cost of the premiums in your gross income, then disability benefits you receive will generally be fully taxable.

 - If the employer only offers a policy, but you pay the entire premium without taking a tax deduction,